 My White Wine Like Lemon, Peach, and Beeswax?

-Well, first, my examples above are just illustrative and do not refer to any specific wines.
+Note: The examples above in the header are just illustrative and do not refer to any specific wines.
 My point here is that when you read about the way wine tastes, you often hear mention of other fruits.
 The logical question is, shouldn’t wine made with grapes taste like grapes?

-Well, that is a complicated question that I will try and break down as simply as possible.
+Ah, that is a complicated question that I will try and break down as simply as possible.
 Grape juice tastes like grapes, but when grape juice is fermented (when yeast – either wild or commercial – convert the sugars in grape juice into alcohol), the process also unlocks a range of chemical compounds that are also found in other fruits and foods.
 These compounds (esters, terpenes, thiols, etc.) affect the way the wine will taste.
 The more chemical compounds released during the fermentation process, the more complex the flavors and aromas will become.
 This is HUGE.
-The fermentation process creates the same flavor inducing compounds that are in cherries, or blackberries, or plums, etc. in some red wines and apple, peach, or pear in white wine.
+The fermentation process creates the same flavor-inducing compounds that are in cherries, or blackberries, or plums, etc. in some red wines and apple, peach, or pear in white wine.

 Spending time in oak barrels also adds flavors and aromas.